odileandres/Adata_scientists_project2/index.md

   </table>
 </p>
 <p align="justify">
 Then, we made heat-maps to visualise the occupations according to the age for women and men.
 On these graphs, the brighter it is, the more speakers there are.
-Therefore, as we can see for women's graphs, there is a clear part on younger artistic women and on older political women.
+Therefore, as we can see for women's graphs, there is a lighter area for younger artistic women and for older political women.
 For men's graphs, we can see a clear part on younger sportive men and on older political men.
 These findings confirm the results that we got previously, i.e. the top 3 occupations for men and women and the age distributions.
 As a conclusion, we can say that :
 <ul>
 	<li> Younger women are more quoted that older women </li>